 Our SAGE employer and vacancy database is a great place to look for graduate, vacation and part-time jobs and voluntary opportunities.
 It's updated daily and it’s easy to search.
 The archived vacancies are a good resource for finding out about employers and different types of work.

-By prior arrangement we can offer: an extended interview with a careers adviser lasting up to an hour; the use of relevant interpreting services or note takers; support by telephone and email.
+We can book you an extended interview with a careers adviser lasting up to an hour; the use of relevant interpreting services or note takers; support by telephone and email.

-It is helpful if you can let us know of any specific requirements when you book your interview to allow us to ensure you can access our full range of services.
+Just let us know what you need when you book your interview to help us ensure you can access all our services.

-If you'd like advice on employment issues relating to diversity and equality or disclosure of a disability, please come and talk to us or start with the resourcesin the information centre.
+If you'd like advice on employment issues relating to diversity and equality or disclosure of a disability, please come and discuss it with us and use the resources in the information centre or online.

 Seminars and workshops giving you an insight into different career areas, lunchtime talks on preparing CVs, going for interviews, postgraduate study; careers fairs and a programme of employer presentations to allow you to meet employers face to face.

-Talks are also run within your School.
+Careers advisers also work with your School.
 Check with your course organiser what will be available.
-You can find out about all the Careers Service events by checking the 'Talks and events' section of our website.
+Find out about all the Careers Service events by checking the 'Talks and events' section of our website.

 Careers seminars, workshops and careers fairs are offered in accessible venues.
 Every effort is made to ensure that disabled students are able to fully participate in the event.

 Materials can be provided electronically, on disk, in large print and in Braille on request.
-Please let us know your requirements so that we can provide the most appropriate information and support for you.
+Please let us know what you need so that we can provide the most appropriate information and support for you.